-Email is one of our primary forms of communication.
-It is convenient, fast and free (sort of).
-When you are sending emails for your job search- to submit your resume, arrange a networking meeting or to send a thank you, you want to create the appropriate first impression.
-Are you making any of these common email mistakes?
+When you send email messages during your job search- to submit your resume, arrange a networking meeting or to say a thank you, you don’t want to make any of these email mistakes.

 When you use an unusual or colored font, you may be sending the wrong message.
 Your outgoing messages should represent your professional image; therefore, consider using a standard font style such as Arial and black font.
 Individuality is important, however, be selective and aware of how the recipient of your email may interpret your style.
 What do you think this font style and color convey?

 2. Use an email address that is clearly and professionally you